frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/kyria-build-notes.md

 Here's the secret: flux.

 Just get a little tub of rosin flux paste and a small brush to apply it.
 To clean it off, use 100% IPA and a small paintbrush cropped short (so the bristles are stiff).
-Then rinse with enough IPA to actually remove the dissolved flux residues off the board.
+Then rinse with enough IPA to remove the dissolved flux residues off the board.

 Even though solder has flux in it, using rosin flux paste makes the solder wet onto the parts much more quickly.